0xSpaceShard/starknet-hardhat-plugin/www/docs/intro.md

 ### `starknet-compile`

 ```
-$ npx hardhat starknet-compile [PATH...] [--manifest-path <PATH>]
+$ npx hardhat starknet-compile [PATH...] [--cairo1-bin-dir <PATH>]
 ```

-Compiles Starknet cairo1 contracts in the provided path.
+Compiles Starknet Cairo 1 contracts in the provided path.
 Paths can be files and directories.
-You can use a custom compiler by providing the path of its `Cargo.toml` to `--manifest-path` or to the `manifestPath` option in your hardhat config file.
+You can use a custom compiler by providing the path of the directory of its binary executable to `--cairo1-bin-dir` or to the `cairo1BinDir` option in your hardhat config file.

 ### `starknet-verify`